High Arctic Explorer Expedition Cruise

 Beechey Island is a symbol of the Northwest Passage’s exploration history.
 In 1845 Sir John Franklin’s ill-fated expedition spent its final winter, before vanishing into the icy wilderness.
 On shore, you’ll see their haunting grave markers on a remote windswept beach – a sight you are sure to remember for years to come.

 Day 11 – Resolute to Edmonton

-By morning, you’ll arrive in Resolute where a charter flight returns you to Edmonton.
-A post-night is included at the Fairmont Hotel MacDonald.
+By morning, you’ll arrive in Resolute, where a charter flight returns you to Edmonton.
+A post-night in Edmonton is included at the Fairmont Hotel MacDonald.

 Today your Arctic adventure comes to an end, as you check out of your hotel and make your way independently to the Edmonton Airport for your flight home.

 What are the best months to see the polar bears?

 The peak bear viewing months in Churchill are October and November.
 As the bears wait for the ice to freeze on the Hudson Bay.
 But you can see the bears and other wildlife (like beluga whales) throughout the summer.